Exploring the Different Types of AI Agents

 • Thermostats are a classic example.
 Too hot?
 Turn on the AC.
 Too cold?
 Fire up the heater.
 Simple, effective, and definitely not gonna win any ai awards.

 They're fast and cheap.
 But what happens when things get complicated?
-That's where we run into problems, so next up is looking at the upside and then, the downside.
+That's where we run into problems.
+Let's move on to explore other types of agents that can handle more complex situations.

 Deliberative Agents: Planning and Reasoning